KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 fi
 ```

-The response I get is the following:
+The following response was sent:

 ```xml
   <s:Body>